Hall of Fame Inductees Prior to 2009

 • Rebecca Stafford (1954).
 Educator; research sociologist and college president.

 • Richetta Manager (1971).
 Operatic singer; performer at U.S. and European festivals and international opera houses.
+Ms. Manager passed away in January 2024.

 2002

 • Henry Bubb (1925).
-Business executive; CEO of Capitol Federal Savings. (dec.)
+Business executive; CEO of Capitol Federal Savings. (deceased)

 • Richard McConnell (1947).
-Educator, athletic coach, basketball coach at Arizona Secondary schools.
+Educator, athletic coach, basketball coach at Arizona Secondary schools. (deceased)

 • Hon.
 David M. Ebel (1958).
 Jurist; U.S. Court, Court of Appeals for the Tenth Circuit.